HIV and Opportunistic Infections, Coinfections, and Conditions

 Anyone can get kidney disease, but the risk is greatest for African Americans, Hispanics, and American Indians are at high risk for developing kidney failure.
 This risk is mainly due to the high rates of high blood pressure and diabetes among these population groups.

 Are people with HIV at risk for kidney disease?

 The risk factors for kidney disease in people with HIV include all those listed above.
 In addition, poorly controlled HIV infection and coinfection with the hepatitis C virus (HCV) increase the risk of kidney disease in people with HIV.

 Antiretroviral therapy (ART) is the use of HIV medicines to treat HIV infection.
 People on ART take a combination of HIV medicines (called an HIV regimen) every day.
-ART is recommended for everyone infected with HIV.
+ART is recommended for everyone who has HIV.
 Some HIV medicines can affect the kidneys.
 Health care providers carefully consider the risk of kidney damage when recommending specific HIV medicines to include in an HIV regimen.
 If a person on ART shows signs of kidney disease, the type or dose of HIV medicine in their HIV regimen may change.

 What are the symptoms of kidney disease?